JUwera/bank-marketing-classification/README.md

 # Random-Forest-Classifier-for-Bank-Marketing-Prediction
 ## Overview
 This project demonstrates the development and evaluation of a machine learning model, focusing on ensemble classification techniques and data integrity.
-The objective was to build a Random Forest Classifier using the UCI Bank Marketing dataset, resolve critical operational issues like data leakage, handle class imbalance, and extract feature importance to predict customer subscription behavior.
+The objective was to build a Random Forest Classifier using the UCI Bank Marketing dataset, resolve critical operational issues like data leakage, handle class imbalance, and extract feature importance to predict customer subscription behaviour.

 ## Objectives
-* **Data Pre-processing:** Implement missing value imputation (mode imputation) and categorical variable encoding.
+* **Data Pre-processing:** Implemented missing value imputation (mode imputation) and categorical variable encoding.
-* **Pipeline Optimisation:** Evaluate model performance before and after isolating the call duration feature to prevent data leakage.
+* **Pipeline Optimisation:** Evaluated model performance before and after removing the call duration feature to prevent data leakage.
-* **Hyperparameter Tuning:** Use Out-of-Bag (OOB) evaluation to systematically tune model estimators and tree depth.
+* **Hyperparameter Tuning:** Used Out-of-Bag (OOB) evaluation to systematically tune model estimators and tree depth.
-* **Imbalance Management:** Implement cost-sensitive learning to adjust training sample distribution weights.
+* **Imbalance Management:** Implemented cost-sensitive learning to adjust training sample distribution weights.

 ## Technologies Used
 * **Language:** Python